valeratech/cybersecurity-investigations-portfolio/README.md

     └── ...
 ```

-Each investigation folder may contain its own detailed report, along with any relevant artefacts, queries, scripts, diagrams, and supporting materials if applicable.
+Each investigation folder may contain its own detailed report, along with any relevant artifacts, queries, scripts, diagrams, and supporting materials if applicable.

 ## Purpose